 There are limits placed on how parents can exercise their parental responsibility.
 If, for example, they refuse to consent to treatment which is in the child’s best interests, doctors can seek guidance from the courts.

-If I do not want my child to be vaccinated and make a court applications, am I likely to be successful?
+If I do not want my child to be vaccinated and make a court application, am I likely to be successful?

-More recently in the case of M v H (Private law vaccination) (2020) EWFC 93 a father brought an application for a specific issue order after the mother objected to the parties’ children receiving the MMR vaccination.
+In the case of M v H (Private law vaccination) EWFC 93 a father brought an application for a specific issue order after the mother objected to the parties’ children receiving the MMR vaccination.
 MacDonald J found in favour of the father and granted his application.
-MacDonald J also went one step further and widened his order so that it would include not only the MMR vaccination but all childhood vaccinations currently included in the NHS vaccination schedule.
+The court went one step further and widened the order to include not only the MMR vaccination but all childhood vaccinations currently included in the NHS vaccination schedule.

-It was also stated (obiter) that, provided the COVID-19 vaccination is approved for use in children, the court is likely to consider such a vaccination to be in the child’s best interests.
+MacDonald J also confirmed (obiter) that the court is likely to consider a Covid-19 vaccination to be in the child’s best interests.

 If a dispute arises in relation to medical treatment and what is in the best interest of a child, it is advisable to seek independent legal advice at an early stage.